The Dancing Class

-The Dancing Class is an oil painting on wood executed ca. 1870 by the French artist Edgar Degas.
-It was the first of Degas's "ballet pictures".
+The Dancing Class is an oil painting on wood executed around 1870 by the French artist Edgar Degas.
 The painting depicts a dancing class at the Paris Opéra.
 The dancer in the center is Joséphine Gaujelin (or Gozelin).
+It is one of Degas's earliest classroom scenes, and it is considered foundational to the development of his ballet series.'
+The work is known by various titles, including The Dancing Class, Dance Class, and Rehearsal Room, and it is variously dated to 1871,1872, or 1871–1872.